Former U.S. Senator Ernest ‘Fritz’ Hollings Dead At Age 97

 After completing his gubernatorial term, Hollings contested for South Carolina’s Senate seat in 1966 in a special election, which he won.
 This started his 38-year service at the Senate, making him the eighth longest-serving senator ever.
 Surprisingly, despite being such an old-timer, Hollings spent much of his time in the Senate as an extremely senior “junior senator,” because he served alongside South Carolina Senator Strom Thurmond, a segregationist whose career lasted a remarkable 48 years.

-In his farewell speech in 2004, ‘Fritz’ Hollings blasted today’s politicians for making money the core tenet of Washington’s decision-making process.
+In his farewell speech in 2004, “Fritz” Hollings blasted today’s politicians for making money the core tenet of Washington’s decision-making process.

 “Rather than seeking the truth, we’ve been obscuring it.
 We’re spending $6oo billion more than we’re taking in,” Hollings said.
 “The cancer on the body of politics is money.
 Money, money, money.”